XianHain/christianhain.com/src/views/cv.md

       <li>Coached Lead Product Owner on how to write meaningful work tickets with reasonable scope</li>
       <li>Helped shift the mindset of the organization from a "scrappy" corner-cutting approach to a robust, well-tested, "measure-twice, cut once" approach</li>
       <li>Encouraged teams to include edge-cases as part of the initial design</li>
-      <li>Formalized technical interviews to move away from trivia-based questions and instead, use practical skill assessments</li>
+      <li>Formalized technical interviews to move away from trivia-based questions and instead, evaluate candidates using practical skill assessments</li>
     </ol>
     <div class="cv-grid">
       <div class="cv-grid__a1">
         <h3 class="cv-section-header cv-section-header--margin">Drove teams to success</h3>